 - Participation in the weekly evening figure-painting studio is encouraged

-Students study and work in the state-of-the-art Dow Center for Visual Arts, centrally located on Interlochen's scenic campus.
-At the end of this three-week session, visual arts students exhibit the work they have created throughout the Dow Center for Visual Arts building.
+At the end of this three-week session, you will exhibit the work you have created throughout the Dow Center for Visual Arts.

 Prepare a minimum of five images that represent your highest quality of work.
 Three pieces must be made from direct observation (drawn or painting from life, not copied from a photograph).
 The portfolio may be in any medium, but evidence of some color experience is preferred (paint, colored pencil, pastel, etc.).

-Note: applicants who submit a portfolio for the Advanced Painting Intensive program who wish to also apply for the Advanced Drawing Intensive program should follow the Advanced Painting portfolio guidelines above.
+Note: applicants who wish to also apply for the advanced drawing intensive hould follow the advanced painting portfolio guidelines above.
 Students do not need to submit two separate portfolios.

 Students who intend to apply to visual arts programs at college/university level may also be interested in our one-week portfolio institutes: